 VA disability compensation provides monthly benefits for veterans with disabilities, diseases or injuries incurred or aggravated during active military service.
 VA disability pay is tax-free.
 Here are some of the programs available:

-- Disability Compensation: Paid to veterans with disabilities from a disease or injury incurred during active military service.
-The amount varies according to the degree of the veteran's disability.
+- Disability Compensation: A tax-free monetary benefit paid to veterans with disabilities that are the result of a disease or injury incurred or aggravated during active military service.

-- Dependency and Indemnity Compensation: Payable to a surviving spouse, child or parent of a service member who died while in active duty or training, or who died from service-connected disabilities.
+- Dependency and Indemnity Compensation: A tax-free monetary benefit generally payable to a surviving spouse, child, or parent of service members who died while on active duty, active duty for training, or inactive duty training, or to survivors of veterans who died from their service-connected disabilities.

-- Special Monthly Compensation: An additional benefit due to special circumstances such as the need for assistance by another person, or by specific disability, such as the loss of use of a hand or leg.
+- Special Monthly Compensation: An additional tax-free benefit that can be paid to veterans, their spouses, surviving spouses and parents.
+For veterans, Special Monthly Compensation is a higher rate of compensation paid due to special circumstances such as the need of aid and attendance by another person or by specific disability, such as loss of use of one hand or leg.

 Surviving spouses, dependent children and dependent parents may also receive compensation in recognition of the economic loss caused by a veteran's death during service or as the result of a veteran's disability.

 - Beneficiary Financial Counseling: Free, professional financial advice and customized financial plans for beneficiaries.

 - Tuition Assistance.
 If you’re active service member and your tuition amounts to more than what’s covered by the Tuition Assistance program, you may be eligible for additional assistance.

 - Career Center: Offers veterans tools to translate their military skills into careers in the public and private sectors, search for jobs, identify professional strengths, and create and post resumes.